NBIA06019U Protein Science C (ProtSciC)

 - Describe simple protein structures

-- Evaluate methods and theoretical approaches to address questions in relation to this research topic
+- Evaluate methods and theoretical approaches to address questions in relation to protein science

-- Describe and understand the concept of hydrogen exchange in protein
+- Describe and understand the concept of hydrogen exchange in proteins

 - Critically evaluate experimental results from studies of protein primary and secondary structure using protein chemistry